lmedinar/lmedinar/README.md

-Hey!
-I'm Luis Medina, almost graduating from Bionics.
+Hello!
+I'm Luis Medina.

+- I studied Bionics at UPIITA - IPN in México City.

+- I'm a free software enthusiast.

-I'm interested in bio-inspired algoritmhs and all kind of simulations.
+- I'm interested in bio-inspired algoritmhs and all kind of simulations.

-I have some experience programming in C, C++, Python, Octave/MATLAB, and I'd like to learn the Crystal language soon.
+- I have some experience with C, C++, Python, Octave/MATLAB; specially for image processing, GUI programming, signal processing, and some machine learning.

-I programmed games as a hobby for some time, so that's another interest I may persue in the future.
+- I also have some interest in game development, I've used Godot Engine and Danmakufu in the past.

+- Languages I want to learn soon:
+  - Common Lisp
+  - Crystal